 When Girish Gowda’s sister broke the news, the family wasn’t prepared for it.
 Then again, no family in this world would be prepared for the news that their youngest member is suffering from blood cancer.
-A 9-time gold medalist in kickboxing who had also won silver medals in Asia and world championships, Girish is no stranger to fighting the odds, the only difference this time was that the fight would be for his life – this is the inspirational story of a kickboxing champion, his struggle to combat cancer and emerging as a champion.
+An 8-time gold medalist in kickboxing national championship and the first Indian to have won silver medals in Asia and World Championships that too with K1 ( Knockout) rules, Girish is no stranger to fighting the odds, the only difference this time was that the fight would be for his life – this is the inspirational story of a kickboxing champion, his struggle to combat cancer and emerging as a champion.

 Having lost his father at a tender age of 12, Girish had to start shouldering the responsibilities for his family very early.
 By the age of 18, he was already working as a delivery boy to support his family which included his four sisters and mother.